Online recordings with unequal temperaments

-Searching the internet—and especially YouTube.com—for "unequal temperament” or “meantone” produces many hits, although only few are really interesting.
+Searching the internet—and especially YouTube.com—for either “unequal temperament” or “meantone” produces many hits, although only a few are really interesting.
 The following are recommended:

-(This video is no longer there: hope to find it reinstated soon).
+(This video is no longer there: we hope to find it reinstated soon).

 - Introduction to unequal temperaments in F Sharp.
-David Pitches introduces the various unequal temperaments playing on an electronic sampler organ.
-The piece is unplayable in Meantone.
+David Pitches introduces the various unequal temperaments playing, on an electronic sampler organ, a piece unsuitable for Meantone.
 Here we hear temperaments in the following order: Meantone, d'Alembert, Vallotti, Kirnberger and Kellner.

 - An organ masterclass with reeds and tierces in meantone.
-A student plays at the Hammerwood Park organ.
+A student plays the organ in Hammerwood Park.

 - J.S.
 Bach's Dorian Fugue in meantone.
 This interesting performance by Mark Shepherd shows how some organ works by Bach are to some extent compatible with meantone temperament, still very common in church organs in Bach's time.
 Note however the awful discords in 4:07, 4:39 and later also: together with many other features of the score, they clearly show that this work was composed for a circular temperament.

 - A few fragments recorded in different unequal temperaments in harpsichord recitals

 by C. Di Veroli.
 Please note that the choice of temperament was dictated by the prevalent repertoire of the recital: inevitably, the temperament is not the ideal one for a few pieces.

 - Pieces by François Couperin in Standard French (Rousseau's ordinaire) temperament